 One of my favorite things is refurbishing old Nancy Ann and Dress Me type dolls from the 1940's through 1960's.
 I find ones much like those at left in antique stores and on eBay.
 Missing limbs, with wild hair and ragged clothing (check out the plastic underwear!) they are a sad sight.

 I give them a good wash and replace any missing limbs, often with old porcelain ones.
 Dirty and matted hair is replaced with "sheep curls" - wonderfully dyed locks of wool kindly provided by my friend Laurie and her sheep.
 With a new outfit made of silk ribbon, vintage fabric, hand-crocheted pieces and whatever parts of the old outfit I can salvage, these ladies are ready for the runway...or at least a happy new life!
+You can see the results in the photo at the top of this page.

 So if you have a dolly or stuffed toy who needs a bit of TLC and a new look, please feel free to contact me.
 I would love to work with you!